discos/doc/about/people.rst

 Observation manager
 -------------------
-The *observation manager* is responsible for to the observations with DISCOS:
+The *observation manager* is responsible for the observations with DISCOS:

-    * Medicina: :ref:`aorlati`
+    * Medicina: :ref:`mbartolini`
+    * Sardinia Radio Telescope: :ref:`mbuttu`
     * Noto: ?
-    * Sardinia Radio Telescope: :ref:`cmigoni`

 .. _user-doc-manager: